edavis/django-last-modified/README.rst

 If there haven't been any updates, your server responds with "304 NOT MODIFIED."
 This tells Bob's browser, "Nope, nothing new.
-Keep using that cached copy but check back in an hour again."
+Keep using that cached copy but check back again in an hour."
+The nice thing about this is it saves CPU cycles (the page doesn't have to be generated) and bandwidth (the page isn't even sent).

 But let's say there was some new content.
 In that case, it would go something like this::